-The ZSK brings together the topics of urban and landscape planning, architecture, engineering and ecology in ten subprojects (six running and four finished).
+The ZSK brings together the topics of urban and landscape planning, architecture, engineering and ecology in 14 subprojects (nine running and five finished).
 The Centre aims to bring together the wide range of skills in TUM’s natural science, social science and engineering disciplines as well as other Bavarian research institutions for interdisciplinary research approaches.

 The ZSK is funded by the Bavarian Ministry of the Environment and Consumer Protection (StMUV) and coordinated at the Technical University of Munich.

 It is lead by Prof. Dr. S. Pauleit (Chair for Strategic Landscape Planning and Management) and Prof. Dr. T. Rötzer (Chair of Forest Growth and Yield Science).